KBismark/gps-tracker/README.md

 >

 ## Some tools used in this app
-- Maptiler SDK (Requires API key) - (Get one for free on Maptiler)[https://cloud.maptiler.com/maps/]
+- Maptiler SDK (Requires API key) - (https://cloud.maptiler.com/maps/)[Get one for free on Maptiler]
 - Angular with Server Side Rendering
 - Socket.io for real-time location updates